frietz58/WoZ4U/README.md

 + [Troubleshooting](#troubleshooting)

 # WoZ4U - What is this?
-In this repository, we host WoZ4U, a fully configurable interface for Softbank's Pepper robot.
+In this repository, we host WoZ4U, a fully configurable interface forSoftbank's Pepper robot.

+WoZ4U was developed by the [Intelligent Robotics Group](https://www.umu.se/en/research/groups/intelligent-robotics/), Umeå University, Sweden, as a collaborative project with the [Knowledge Technology Group](https://www.inf.uni-hamburg.de/en/inst/ab/wtm/) from Hamburg University, Germany.

 Our main objective is to provide an easy to use yet flexible and powerful tool for the conduction of Wizard-of-Oz experiment with Pepper, which are an essential method for general HRI research.
 Further, we hope to make Pepper as a research platform more accessible for non-technical groups (social sciences), by providing means to conduct Wizard-of-Oz experiments on Pepper without needing